-8 A. My name is Greg Dunlap and I am the Vice President of Customer Operations at 9 Public Service Electric and Gas Company ("PSE&G" or "the Company").
-My professional 10 credentials are set forth in the attached Schedule GD-CEF-EC-1.
+A. My name is Frederick ("Fred") Daum and I am employed by Public Service Electric and Gas Company ("PSE&G" or "the Company") as Executive Director, Customer Operations.
+My professional credentials are set forth in the attached Schedule FGD-CEF-EC-1.